nbahador/GitHubActions_WeatherTracker/README.md

 # GitHub Actions Weather Tracker

 A simple weather tracker that fetches the current temperature and displays it.
-The weather data is updated every 5 minutes using GitHub Actions and hosted on GitHub Pages.

 ## Live Demo